giongto35/cloud-game/README.md

   * Need to run coordinator and worker separately in two session
   * `go run cmd/coordinator/main.go` - spawn coordinator
   * `go run cmd/worker/main.go --coordinatorhost localhost:8000` - spawn workers connecting to coordinator

+__Additionally, you may install and configure an `X Server` display in order to be able to run OpenGL cores.__

 ## Run with Docker